 Publisher: Atomic Comics/Wavelength Holographics/Power Records

-Previously, on The Adventures of Holo-Man: Back in the day, Peter Pan Records was probably best known for their read-along record/book combinations featuring famous cartoon characters.
+Previously in The Adventures Of Holo-Man: Birth Of A Hero: Back in the day, Peter Pan Records was probably best known for their read-along record/book combinations featuring famous cartoon characters.
+(Sharp-eared fans will recall Stephan and I talking about the Disney versions during many a Top 5.)
 During the 1970’s, under their Power Records imprint, they created multimedia adventures for G.I.
-Joe, Star Trek, Planet of the Apes, and the Marvel & DC heroes.
-I fondly remember at least one Star Trek story from my youth, played incessantly on my personal turntable back when recorded audio required vinyl (and required care and extreme patience to play with.)
+Joe, Star Trek, Planet of the Apes, and even the Marvel & DC heroes.
+I fondly remember at least one Star Trek story from my youth, played incessantly on my personal turntable as a child, including the vocal effects for the talking dinosaurs, which in retrospect, make it a weird Star Trek episode.
 I wasn’t yet reading comics at the time this book came out, but when I discovered the concept of back issues, I was fascinated by one particular advertisement…

-The Commander-In-Chief has come to view a revolutionary non-pollutionary power experiment by Doctor James Robinson (who was still a few years away from deciding that what the DC Universe needed was Supergirl in tears and the brutal murder of a little girl) to create a controlling thermo-nuclear fusion blah blah blah phlebotinum.
+The Commander-In-Chief has come to view a revolutionary (non-pollutionary) power experiment by Doctor James Robinson (who was still a couple of decades away from deciding that what the DC Universe needed was Supergirl in tears and the brutal murder of a little girl) to create a controlling thermo-nuclear fusion blah blah blah phlebotinum.
 Dr. Robinson (whose assistant peevishly points out, only works for PEACEFUL purposes) doesn’t find the duplicity until it’s too late, heroically pushes the Prez to safety and finds himself bathed in a strange energy blast that images his body onto one of the holographic plates and shoves him unprotected into the time-space continuum.

-It should be noted that Laserman, in addition to looking remarkably like my mental image of the prophet Elijah, is NOT the bearded man who appears on the cover.
-He tells Dr. Robinson that he has become a LIVING HOLOGRAM, and lists his powers: generation of lifelike holograms, teleportation, invisibility, and looking like a head-shop black light poster.
+It should be noted that Dr. Robinson’s new friend, Laserman, in addition to looking remarkably like my mental image of the prophet Elijah, is NOT the bearded man who appears on the cover.
+That man is more mysterious, but we’ll get to that… Laserman tells Dr. Robinson that he has become a LIVING HOLOGRAM, and lists his powers: generation of lifelike holograms, teleportation, invisibility, and looking like a head-shop black light poster.
 Laserman gives him one final gift before sending him back to reality (OH!
 There goes gravity!) as a whole new (super) man!

 “Criminals are a superstitious and cowardly lot… I shall become… A TEST PATTERN!!!”
-This is a pretty Silver Agey origin for the end of the Me Decade, but this book is a throwback in more ways that one.
-Quickly and breezily accepting his career transition from super-scientist to human rainbow, Holo-Man instantly teleports from Dallas to Washington DC to confer with the man in the Oval Office…
+(Also: Every time he says “I’ve become a Holo-Man”, I hear the guitar riff from ‘Chemicals Between Us’ and want to respond “We are the naked ones.”)
+This origins feels pretty Silver Agey for the end of the Me Decade, but this particular comic is a throwback in more ways that one.
+Case in point: After quickly and breezily accepting his career transition from super-scientist to human rainbow, Holo-Man instantly teleports from Dallas to Washington DC to confer with the man in the Oval Office…

-A quick display of holography convinces President Carter than Holo-Man is on the up-and-up, and accepts the portents of an impending invasion.
-The President sets off to notify the chiefs of staff while Holo-Man walks through the walls, only to find that things have progressed much more quickly than he could have imagined…
+…where Holo-Man is not immediately dispatched by the Secret Service.
+Indeed, a quick display of holography convinces President Carter than Holo-Man is on the up-and-up, and he accepts the warning of an impending invasion.
+While the President sets off to notify the chiefs of staff, Holo-Man walks through the White House walls, only to find that things have progressed much more quickly than he could have imagined…

-That next issue, sadly, was never delivered, at least for some value of ‘sadly.’
+That promised next issue was sadly never delivered, at least for some value of ‘sadly.’
 Holo-Man’s cliffhanger remains hung to this very day, for reasons unknown.
-The Power Records range of comic adaptations did continue after this, which makes me wonder if their home-grown caped hero didn’t pull as many sales as Wonder Woman, Spider-Man and Superman.
+Were the sales underwhelming?
+Did the science lesson confuse children?
+Was it Jimmy Carter?
+The Power Records range of comic adaptations did continue after this, which makes me wonder if their home-grown caped hero just plain didn’t pull the sales of a Wonder Woman, Spider-Man or Superman.
 Either way, there were clearly plans for more Holo-Man, as the last page gives us this interesting glimpse of things that might have been to come…